 Female Monarchs

-Female Monarch Butterflies are the eggs layers.
+Female Monarch Butterflies are the egg layers.
 They lay their eggs on the underside of milkweed plants.
 So, it is important to know how to spot them if you want to track the lifecycle of the Monarch.

 The female’s webbing is thicker than the male and she has no identifying wing spots as the male does.
-Although, sometimes the webbing toward the outer segments appears to have spots.
+However, sometimes the webbing toward the outer segments appears to have spots.
 Look toward the male picture at the bottom to see where the pheromone spots are found.

 Keep an eye out for her around all the varieties of Milkweed plants to see when she lays her eggs.
 Right after mating, she lays one egg on the underside of each plant she visits.
 Then you can watch the caterpillars hatch in 3-6 days and grow and grow, and grow.